Sean M. Collins

 BS, MS, ScD, University of Massachusetts Lowell

 Dr. Collins joined Plymouth State University in June 2015 as the founding Program Director to develop and implement the DPT program.
 He was previously on faculty in the Department of Physical Therapy at the University of Massachusetts Lowell (1998 – 2015), having served as Chair of the PT Department (2008 – 2013) and Program Director of the DPT program (2008 – 2012).
+In the Fall of 2020, after PSU-DPT program earned initial accreditation, Dr. Collins began the process of relinquishing his administrative role in the DPT program in order to return to a focus on teaching and scholarship.

 His clinical experience focused on general and cardiopulmonary physical therapy.
 His dissertation on “Job Strain and its Electrocardiographically Assessed Pathophysiological Correlates” in 2003 required computational modeling as well as bio-statistical analysis and led to several publications, national and international presentations and speaking opportunities.
 The multi-scale approach to data integration and analysis developed during this dissertation in the consideration of exposure, human health, performance and disease continues to influence Dr. Collins’ teaching and scholarship.